 Preliminary results of the BCB for Argentina (2018-2021) indicated that around 60% of households with young children do not have sufficient resources to provide care.
-Only approximately 40% of households with children and adolescents demonstrated successful caregiving dynamics.
+Only approximately 40% of households with children and adoles"Transitioning towards a care society prioritizes sustainability and acknowledges the intrinsic value of caregiving in shaping societal progress and well-being."

+cents demonstrated successful caregiving dynamics.
 That is, households where all children and adolescents are enrolled in school and do not exhibit developmental difficulties, while also having no individuals engaging in more than seven hours of unpaid work per day.
 The minimum resources invested by households with successful caregiving dynamics were equivalent to 2.2 poverty lines.
 One-third of these resources constituted unpaid work.
 Additionally, 70% of these households received free health and education services from the state.
 On average, these resources represented 18% of their total investment.